Sem-the-dev/priv_project/README.md

-# priv_project
+# privilee project

 ## Backend

 ### Installation
 PHP version 8.3.1

+Composer version 2.6.6

-Using Slim Framework 4
+Slim Framework 4

 ### Usage
 To run the application in development, you can run these commands